LaxarJS/webpack-jasmine-html-runner-plugin/README.md

 webpack-dev-server --inline --config webpack.spec.config.js
 ```

-You may skip the first step (running `webpack`), but doing so allows you to conveniently click through a file listing in your web browser, to navigate to you spec-test.
+You may skip the first step (running `webpack`), but doing so allows you to conveniently browse through a file listing in your web browser, in order to navigate to your spec-tests.

 When the webpack dev server has finished setting up, you can visit your spec-tests under [localhost:8080/webpack-dev-server/spec-output/](http://localhost:8080/webpack-dev-server/spec-output/) (append `some-module/spec-runner.html` to view the test for `some-module`).